Vaginal odor: What is a vagina supposed to smell like?

 Bacterial vaginosis BV

-Bacterial vaginosis, aka BV, is related to another friendly bacteria, Lactobacilli.
+Bacterial vaginosis, aka BV, is related to another healthy bacteria, Lactobacilli.
 The proportion of this bacteria in the vagina can decrease, creating an imbalance.
 If this happens, bad bacteria can take over and cause BV.
-If left untreated, BV can lead to Pelvic Inflammatory Disease (PID), which can spread from your vagina to your uterus, fallopian tubes or ovaries.
-Persistent Bacterial Vaginosis can also cause persistent UTIs, affecting your bladder.
+Untreated BV can lead to PID, which can spread to your uterus, fallopian tubes, or ovaries.
+Persistent BV can also cause recurring UTIs that can impact your bladder.

 Symptoms of BV include discharge that is thick and whitish, or slippery and clear.
 A fishy odor is often present, especially during intercourse – but itching and burning are generally not present.
 BV can be treated fairly easily with oral or topical antibiotics.6